ThinkDataEd/student/docs/unit1/lab1a.md

 ##***<u>Lab 1A - Data, Code & RStudio</u>***
-Directions: Follow along with the slides and answer the questions in **bold** font in your journal.
+Directions: Follow along with the slides and answer the questions in **bold** in your journal.

 ###**Welcome to the labs!**

 * Throughout the year, you'll be putting your data science skills to work by completing the labs.

-* You'll learn how to program in the ```R``` programming language.

-    – The programming language used by actual data scientists.
+* You'll learn how to program in ```R```, the programming language used by actual data scientists.

-* Your code will be written in RStudio which is an easy to use interface for coding using ```R```.
+* Your code will be written in RStudio, which is an easy-to-use interface for coding using ```R```.

 ###**So let's get started!**

-* The data for our first few labs comes from the Centers for Disease Control (CDC).

-    – The CDC is a federal institution that studies public health.
+* The data for our first few labs comes from the Centers for Disease Control and Prevention (CDC), a federal institution that studies public health.

 * Type these two commands into the your console: